top of page

 Deep clean

-Unlike moving into an apartment complex, you can’t expect a professionally-cleaned home come moving day.
+Unlike moving into an apartment complex, you can’t expect a professionally cleaned home come moving day.
 You won’t regret taking the time to deep clean your property before bringing your belongings on site.
 Sweeping, scrubbing, dusting, vacuuming, and sanitizing are must-dos before moving in.

 Change the locks on your new house

 It’s your house now!
-Protect your newest asset from the start by swapping all the locks and getting spare keys for them made.
+Protect your newest asset from the start by swapping all the locks and getting spare keys made.
 Don’t forget the garage door and electronic lock codes, too.
 After you close, no one should need to access your property but you!

 Set up your security system